-COVID-19, the novel (new) coronavirus, is an infectious disease which has spread quickly around the globe in recent weeks, with over 160,000 people known to have become infected and over 6,000 fatalities as of March 15, 2020.
+COVID-19, the novel (new) coronavirus, is an infectious disease which has spread quickly around the globe in 2020, with approximately 59 million people known to have become infected and over 1.4 million fatalities as of November 23, 2020.

 The World Health Organization (WHO) declared COVID-19 a pandemic on March 11, 2020.
 A pandemic is declared when a new disease for which people do not have immunity spreads around the world beyond expectations.

 ▶︎ As of November 2020, there has been encouraging recent news about coronavirus vaccines, with some successful trials reported.
 LEARN MORE